-</html>\par }}
+</HTML>\par }}

-A de-encapsulating RTF reader can recover the original HTML document from the RTF example above by following this specification.
+A de-encapsulating RTF reader can recover the original HTML document from the RTF example in this section by following this specification.

 4.2 Integrating Sample Attachments and RTF

 Joe has just received a piece of e-mail that he would like to open and read.
 The following is a description of what a client might do to accomplish Joe's intentions and the responses a server might return.